 Serverless Streaming ETL

-Serverless streaming ETL in AWS Glue makes it easy to set up continuous ingestion pipelines that prepare streaming data on the fly and make it available for analysis in seconds.
-These jobs can consume data from streaming sources like Amazon Kinesis and Apache Kafka, clean and transform those data streams in-flight, and continuously load the results into Amazon S3 data lakes, data warehouses, and other data stores.
+Serverless streaming ETL jobs in AWS Glue continuously consume data from streaming sources including Amazon Kinesis and Amazon MSK, clean and transform it in-flight, and make it available for analysis in seconds in your target data store.
 Use this feature to process event data like IoT event streams, clickstreams, and network logs.
 AWS Glue streaming ETL jobs can enrich and aggregate data, join batch and streaming sources, and run a variety of complex analytics and machine learning operations.